CaeKali/NotesTaker/README.md

-This a simple android app for taking notes, the project follows android clean architecture and also use Room database for storing the notes and also Hilt for dependency Injection
+This a simple android app for taking notes, the project follows android clean architecture, uses Room database for storing the notes and Hilt for dependency Injection